 Grafton “Cap” Willey, CPA & Managing Director, CBIZ MHM

-Some businesses make decisions not on good business judgment but for the tax impact.
-A classic example is trying to advantage of the direct expensing provisions of acquiring capital assets (Section 179).
+Some businesses make decisions not on good business judgment, but for the tax impact.
+A classic example is trying to take advantage of the direct expensing provisions of acquiring capital assets (Section 179).
 Before you acquire an asset, ask yourself if you really need it to improve your profitability.
 If you’re buying an asset just so you can take advantage of the direct expensing, then it won’t be a wise decision.

 Mario Costanz, CEO, Happy Tax